scalyr/scalyr-agent-2/docs/CREATING_MONITORS.md

 seconds.
 However, if you have changed the contents of your Python module, you may wish to restart the agent to ensure the changes the Python files are picked up.

+If you use agent from the package (e.g. `deb` or `rpm`) and your monitor depends on third-party libraries, they can be specified in the requirements file located in `/opt/scalyr-agent-2-dependencies/etc/additional-requirements.txt` To make those requirements be installed immediately run command `/opt/scalyr-agent-2-dependencies/bin/agent-libs-config initialize` which has to re-initialize agent's internal venv and to install specified libraries.
+Please do not install additional libraries manually, by using Agent's internal Python executables.
+Since venv with all requirement is re-initializes on each package installation and your manually installed libraries will not survive next upgrade.
+The `/opt/scalyr-agent-2-dependencies/etc/additional-requirements.txt` is treated by the package as a configuration file, so it is not removed on package removal/upgrade.
+NOTE: Also take into account that agent has its own "core" requirements, and make sure that you don't add a conflicting one.
+You can see those core requirements in the file `/opt/scalyr-agent-2-dependencies/venv/core-requirements.txt`.

 ## Suggestions for writing Monitor Plugins

-Here are are a few tips on writing high quality plugins that can be easily reused by other Scalyr customers.
+Here are a few tips on writing high quality plugins that can be easily reused by other Scalyr customers.

   * Minimize your dependencies on non-standard libraries.
 Scalyr customers should not need to use 'pip' to install other Python packages to run your plugin.
 If you require a pure Python library, see if it can be included in the